NgTHung/Wordling/README.md

 ## Environment Configuration

-Wordling uses environment variables to configure both Django settings and game parameters.
+Quadhexle uses environment variables to configure both Django settings and game parameters.
 This makes it easy to customize the game without modifying code.

 ### Setup